-Everyone at PLN would like to wish our readers, subscribers and supporters a happy holiday season and best wishes for a new year of greater struggle for human rights for everyone.
+On those happy notes, we would like to wish everyone a happy holiday season and best wishes for a new year of greater struggle.

 As a digital subscriber to Prison Legal News, you can access full text and downloads for this and other premium content.